amrutprabhu/amrutprabhu.github.io/_posts/2021-04-28-apache-airflow-2-0-practical-jump-start.md

 ![Airflow DAG task](/assets/img/airflow/airflow-first-dag-task.png)

-Now, once the first task execution succeeds, we want to execute the task that will make the actual call to get the details of a user.
+Now, once the first task execution succeeds, we want to execute the task that will make the actual call to get user details.
 For this, we are going to make use of an HttpOperator called `SimpleHttpOperator`.

 ```python
 is_api_available = HttpSensor(